How to Exfoliate Body Skin to Reduce Strawberry Legs

 Should you exfoliate before or after shaving for strawberry legs?

-Exfoliating first removes dead skin that clogs follicles and lifts hairs for a closer, cleaner shave.
+Always exfoliate before shaving, never after.
+Exfoliating first removes dead skin that clogs follicles and lifts hairs for a closer shave.

-Exfoliating after shaving irritates freshly shaved skin and causes inflammation that leads to dark spots.
+Exfoliating after shaving irritates freshly shaved skin and can cause dark spots from irritation.
+Use a sharp razor for best results.

 Can chemical exfoliants help strawberry legs?